volkanunsal/ruby_sandbox/README.md

 RubySandbox is a configurable sandbox that ensures safe execution of untrusted Ruby code.
 It implements a Ruby interpreter that exposes hooks to allow a user to do things in response to method calls, such as allowing or denying a call by its class, instance of the receiver, name of the method or something else.

-The permissions for each sandboxed run is fully configurable and the implementation of the methods called from within the sandbox can be replaced transparently.

 ## Installation

 ```